LeThai98/Image-Processing-API/README.md

 # Image-Processing-API
- This is a simple placeholder API, the first allows you to place images into your frontend with the size set via URL parameters.
+ This is a simple project with placeholder API and Server-Side Rendering (SSR) with EJS, the first allows you to place images into your frontend with the size set via URL parameters.
 The second use case is as a library to serve properly scaled versions of your images to the front end to reduce page load size.
  The project's using VietNam's beautiful images.
 It will help you discover Viet Nam through photos.

 # Build project